hexskrt/mainnet/Chain4Energy/README.md

 ### Delete Node

 WARNING!
 Use this command wisely
-Backup your key first it will remove dymension
+Backup your key first it will remove c4e

 ```
 sudo systemctl stop c4ed && \